Schnueggel/wanamu-backend/README.md

 ## Database

-All data is stored in a Mongo Database.
+All data is stored in a Postgres Database.

 ## Mockups